 What Is Telecommuting?

-It means working from a workspace that is located outside of the traditional office space.
-Most employees telecommute full-time, while some have the option to telecommute on particular days or at particular times in the year.
+It means working from a workspace that is located outside the traditional office space.
+Most employees telecommute full-time, while some have the option to telecommute on particular days or at particular times of the year.

-You work outside of the brick-and-mortar location of a company when you telecommute, and you typically use technologies to assist you in completing your task and communicate with your boss or workers.
+You work outside the brick-and-mortar location of a company when you telecommute, and you typically use technologies to assist you in completing your task and communicating with your boss or workers.